 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Significant estimates include estimates of the allowance for uncollectible receivables, the estimated useful lives of depreciable capital assets, estimates used in connection with analyses designed to identify the existence of capital asset impairment, and assumptions and actuarial amounts used in conjunction with the determination of pension plan obligations and other postemployment benefits.
 Accordingly, actual results could differ from those estimates.

-Upcoming Accounting and Reporting Changes
+Implemented Accounting and Reporting Changes

-GASB issued Statement No. 87, Leases
+GASB Statement No. 96, Subscription-based Information Technology Arrangements